 Unless flying in a low cost carrier, it’s always advisable to do a web-check in.
 This has several advantages.
 You can be sure of a window seat, a seat near the front as much as possible and a seat layout for your family as per your liking.
 You don’t want to take the risk of going to the airport late, doing a checkin and finding yourself at the back end of the place .
 (Typically, the front of the aircraft has the minimal turbulences / jerks, hence more confortable.
 This is also why business class seats are at the front of the aircraft).

 In a low cost carrier , however doing a web check in may not turn out be for your advantageous.
-This is because, many LCC’s (Low cost carrier) charge a fixed fee for an aisle or a window seat and even more costlier if its towards the front.
-However if you do a check in at the airport, they’ll have to board you somehow and hence allot a window / aisle seat wherever available .
+This is because, many LCC’s (Low cost carrier) charge a fixed fee for an aisle or a window seat .
+It’s even more costlier if its towards the front.
+However if you check in at the airport, they’ll have to board you and hence allot a window / aisle seat wherever available .

 Preloaded Offline Maps

 I have never had the need to buy local sim cards in any country I had been to .
-Once I activate flight mode after landing in the destination country, I have merely relied on airport/hotel/public place Wifi to connect.
+Once I activate flight mode after landing in the destination country, I always rely on airport/hotel Wifi to connect.
 However if you need to look up information on the move, this may prove to be difficult.
 So either buy a cheap sim card with data for the travel period or if its a short trip, preload destination information, contact and google map of the city you are travelling to.
 This can prove to be a boon to know the routes without having an internet connection.

 Top things to do by Locals

 I had mentioned earlier about a tentative itinerary that you’d like to follow to plan your trip.
-If you are opting for this, check out the places in travel forums, where the locals have shared their personal info.
+If you are opting for this, check out the places in travel forums, which people have shared.
 This can prove to be very useful and would be completely off the typical tourist radar.
 Who knows what hidden gems you might uncover?

 Medicines / Camera Batteries

-The one thing I have come to realize is that the medicines you may need are not easily available in other countries or probably in different names which you can’t rely often.
-Plus the cost of medicines or treatment can run into several thousands and that’s the last thing you want in your mind.
+One thing I have come to realize is that, medicines you may need are not easily available in other countries.
+It’s probably in different names and you wont have a prescription as well.
+The cost of medicines can run into several thousands and that’s the last thing you want in your mind.
 Always carry a handful of simple medicines for cough/cold/fever/vomiting/stomach upset and other minor ailments

 Hotel Booking (No pay on checkout)

-The frequent advertising by popular travel companies to choose for pay on checkout may not look as simple as it sounds.
-As a first, you still have to provide your card details beforehand and they might try to charge you a day before or on the day of checkin.
-If they feel the charge is not being debited, they’ll simply cancel your booking and you’ll be stranded for a room in an unknown foreign country.
+Frequent advertising by popular travel companies to choose for pay on checkout may not be as simple as it sounds.
+You still have to provide your card details beforehand and they may charge you a day before checkin.
+If the charge is not debited, they’ll simply cancel your booking and you’ll be stranded in an unknown foreign country.
 Second, the rate of exchange rate varies everyday.

-Suppose the dollar rate is around 64INR/$ when you bought the hotel booking and then it goes upto say 70, the loss is on yoy.
+Suppose the dollar rate is around 7-INR/$ when you bought the hotel booking and then it goes upto say 70, the loss is on you.
 You have to pay the amount in dollars, which means more Indian rupees to be shelled out.
 A prebooked fully paid hotel booking goes a long way in mental piece while travelling.